Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

-Oddsmakers heavily favor the Louisiana Tech Bulldogs (1-2, 0-0 C-USA) when they host the North Texas Mean Green (1-2, 0-0 C-USA) on Saturday, September 25, 2021 in a matchup between C-USA opponents at Joe Aillet Stadium.
-Louisiana Tech is favored by 11.5 points.
+C-USA foes square off when the Louisiana Tech Bulldogs (1-2, 0-0 C-USA) host the North Texas Mean Green (1-2, 0-0 C-USA) on Saturday, September 25, 2021 at Joe Aillet Stadium.
+Louisiana Tech is favored by 11 points.
 The total for this matchup has been set at 64.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.